 Information Security and Cybersecurity for executives and managers

 Information security isn't just for IT people.
 In fact, if you've outsourced or delegated your security to IT, you might be in trouble.

 The conventional wisdom in many organizations is that the information technology staff should be responsible and accountable for information and cybersecurity.
 This theory is not supported by any standards, frameworks, or best practices for information security.

 Boards, executives, and directors have critical roles in defining and overseeing an organization's security posture.
 Moreover, in a complex organization such as a county or city government, information security should be governed by a multidisciplinary body because the compliance aspects are complex and differ by department.
 The many moving parts in a comprehensive cybersecurity program are too complex to be delegated to information technology staff or contractors.
 A truly comprehensive approach to your cybersecurity requirements requires the collective intelligence of a broad cross-section of your staff.

 Identifying whether or not your organization has an acceptable, baseline information security program is pretty simple.
-At a minimum you should have the following five components in place:
+At a minimum you should have the following six components in place:

 - Comprehensive Security Policy.
 In a county government or behavioral health organization, this document is probably 25 pages or more and has at least 40 policies, but probably many more.